November 20 – December 31

 Tuesday – Saturday, 8:30 AM – 4:30 PM

-Approximately 20 local artists will display their wares, covering a broad swath of traditional art forms.
-This includes fraktur, a “broken” method of lettering originally developed to illuminate manuscripts; redware, low fired ceramics made with red clay; and scherenschnitte, intricate patterns and scenes cut out of paper.
-There will also be painted boxes, including traditional Dutch patterns and those featuring false graining, hand-woven textiles, and hand-quilted wall hangings.
+Local artists will display their wares, covering a broad swath of traditional art forms.
+This includes fraktur, a “broken” method of lettering originally developed to illuminate manuscripts; redware, low-fired ceramics made with red clay; and scherenschnitte, intricate patterns and scenes cut out of paper.
+There will also be painted boxes, including traditional Dutch patterns and those featuring false graining; hand-woven textiles; and hand-quilted wall hangings.
 In addition to utilitarian offerings, some have a touch of whimsy, such as hand-carved wooden birds.

-All forms of artwork in the show originate in the communities of Swiss and German immigrants to Pennsylvania, where they were nurtured and preserved by isolation, first caused by pioneering settlement and later by inclination.
+All forms of artwork in the show originate in the communities of Swiss and German immigrants to Pennsylvania.
 They are marked by bold colors and elaborate decoration.
 Common motifs include birds and flowers.